-Article 4.13.
-Review and Appeal
+Article 4.13: Review and Appeal

-1. Each Party shall ensure that any person to whom it issues a determination on a customs matter has access to:

-(a) at least one level of administrative review of determinations by its Customs Administration independent (3) of either the official or office responsible for the decision under review; and

-(b) judicial review of decisions taken at the final level of administrative review.

-2. Each Party shall ensure that its procedures for appeal and review are carried out ina non-discriminatory and timely manner.

-3. Each Party shall ensure than an authority conducting a review or appeal under paragraph 1 notifies the person in writing of its determination or decision in the review or appeal, and the reasons for the determination or decision.
+- 1. Each Party shall ensure that any person to whom it issues a determination on a customs matter has access to: - (a) at least one level of administrative review of determinations by its Customs Administration independent3 of either the official or office responsible for the decision under review; and - (b) judicial review of decisions taken at the final level of administrative review. - 2.
+Each Party shall ensure that its procedures for appeal and review are carried out in a non-discriminatory and timely manner. - 3.
+Each Party shall ensure than an authority conducting a review or appeal under paragraph 1 notifies the person in writing of its determination or decision in the review or appeal, and the reasons for the determination or decision.

-(3) The level of administrative review for the UAE may include the competent authority supervising the Customs Administration.

-Article 4.14.
-Customs Cooperation
+Article 4.14: Customs Cooperation

-1. With a view to further enhancing customs cooperation through the exchange of information and the sharing of best practices between the Customs Administrations to secure and facilitate lawful trade, the Customs Administrations of the Parties will endeavour to conclude and sign a CMAA.

-2. The Contracting Parties shall, for the purposes of applying customs law and to give effect to the provisions of this Agreement, endeavour to:

-(a) co-operate and assist each other in the prevention and investigation of offences against customs law;

-(b) upon request, provide each other information to be used in the enforcement of customs law; and
+- 1. With a view to further enhancing customs cooperation through the exchange of information and the sharing of best practices between the Customs Administrations to secure and facilitate lawful trade, the Customs Administrations of the Parties will endeavour to conclude and sign a CMAA. - 2.
+The Contracting Parties shall, for the purposes of applying customs law and to give effect to the provisions of this Agreement, endeavour to: - (a) co-operate and assist each other in the prevention and investigation of offences against customs law; - (b) upon request, provide each other information to be used in the enforcement of customs law; and